Updated June 6, 2023

 Introduction to Effective Methods of Communication

-When the word communication comes to mind, people think about exchanging ideas and information through words.
-But such type of verbal communication is just a small component.
+When the word communication comes to mind, people think about exchanging ideas and information through comments.
+But such type of verbal communication is just a tiny component.
 In the 21st century, we can access various effective business communication techniques for internal and external audiences.
-The main methods of communication that businesses can use include traditional business meetings, videoconferencing, and social media.
-Several tools are available to address audiences who are in locations that are both near and far.
+The main methods of communication that businesses can use include formal business meetings, videoconferencing, and social media.
+Several tools are available to address audiences in both near and far locations.
 Despite much attention from the new effective methods of communication, the value and the relevance of the traditional methods of communication still exist.
-Thus, several different methods of communication exist, and the determination of the method is right for decision-making.
+Thus, several different forms of communication exist, and the determination of the process is suitable for decision-making.

 Different Ways to Communicate Effectively in the Workplace